Lloyds eyes exit from state ownership as RBS faces long haul

 The Treasury and UKFI declined to comment on the process.

-Strong public demand for Royal Mail, Britain's biggest privatisation for decades, and for Direct Line, the insurance business spun off by RBS, suggests there would be strong interest, but the bank's dividend prospects could be key.
+Strong public demand for Royal Mail (RMG.L), Britain's biggest privatization for decades, and for Direct Line (DLGD.L), the insurance business spun off by RBS, suggests there would be strong interest, but the bank's dividend prospects could be key.

 HANDLE WITH CARE